 In both US and non-US jurisdictions, a common technique for enabling the settlor or other family members to control investments is the use of a holding company.
-The trust generally holds an operating cash account and the interest in the holding company.
-The trustee uses the operating cash account to pay trust expenses and make distributions.
-The holding company holds the investments, either directly or indirectly through one or more subsidiary companies.
-The settlor or one or more family members serve as the directors or managers of the holdings company and any subsidiary companies.
+The trust generally holds an operating cash account and an interest in the holding company.
+The trustee uses the operating cash account to pay trust expenses and make distributions, but the holding company holds the investments.
+The settlor or one or more family members serve as the directors or managers of the holding company and any subsidiary companies.
 In their capacity as directors or managers, the settlor and the family members control the investments.

 ii Non-bank advisers and protectors

-New Hampshire has two safe harbours.
-The newer safe harbour, which was enacted in 2017, generally allows a corporation, limited liability company, or foundation to act as a trust adviser or trust protector, so long as the company does not provide services to the general public.
-This safe harbour also allows a company to act as a private trust company.
-The older safe harbour is more restrictive.
-The older safe harbour applies only if the company's trust powers are limited (e.g., only discretionary distribution powers).
-Neither safe harbour requires the company to register with the state's banking commission.
+New Hampshire has a safe harbour, which was enacted in 2017, that generally allows a corporation, limited liability company or foundation to act as a trust adviser or trust protector, so long as the company does not provide services to the general public.
+For example, instead of naming an individual to serve as a distribution adviser in charge of distributions of a trust, a settlor can name an LLC to serve as distribution adviser.
+So long as the entity does not provide services to the general public, the company does not need to register with the state's banking commission.

 South Dakota's safe harbour allows the company to have a broad array of trust powers but requires the trustee to be a South Dakota-chartered bank or trust company or US-chartered bank with trust powers.
 In addition, South Dakota imposes a notice filing requirement.
 The entity acting as a trust adviser or trust protector must register with the state's banking commission and file an annual report with the banking commission.